How Faithful is your Synthetic Data? Sample-level Metrics for Evaluating and Auditing Generative Models: Introduction

-{\bf How do we quantify the 3 dimensions of performance?} We introduce the $\alpha$-Precision and $\beta$-Recall metrics to quantify model Fidelity and Diversity, respectively.
-Both metrics assume~that~a~fraction $1-\alpha$ (or $1-\beta$) of the real~(and synthetic) data are ``outliers'', and $\alpha$ (or $\beta$) are ``typical''. $\alpha$-Precision is the fraction of synthetic samples that resemble the ``most typical'' $\alpha$ real samples, whereas $\beta$-Recall is the fraction of real samples covered by the most typical $\beta$ synthetic samples. $\alpha$-Precision and $\beta$-Recall are evaluated for all $\alpha, \beta \in [0,1]$, providing entire precision and recall curves instead of single numbers.
-To compute both metrics, we embed the (real and synthetic) data into hyperspheres with most samples concentrated around the centers, i.e., the real and generative distributions ($\mathbb{P}_r$ and $\mathbb{P}_g$) has spherical-shaped supports.
-Typical samples are located near the centers whereas outliers are close to the boundaries.
+Our main contribution is a refined {\it precision-recall} analysis of the Fidelity and Diversity performance of generative models that is grounded in the notion of {\it minimum volume sets} \cite{scott2006learning}.
+More precisely,~we~introduce~the {\it $\alpha$-Precision} and {\it $\beta$-Recall} as generalizations of the standard precision and recall metrics introduced in \cite{sajjadi2018assessing} to quantify model Fidelity and Diversity, respectively.
+Our proposed metrics inspect model~performance~within~different density level sets for real and synthetic distributions, which enables more detailed diagnostics of the failure modes of generative models.
+In addition, we introduce the {\it Authenticity} metric to quantify Generalization, i.e., the~likelihood~of a synthetic sample being copied from training~data,~using~a formal hypothesis test for data copying.~This~additional~evaluation dimension helps differentiate between models that truly ``invent'' new samples and ones that generate ostensibly high-quality data by memorizing training samples.

-To quantify Generalization, we introduce the {\it Authenticity} metric as the probability that a synthetic sample is copied from training data.
-We implement Authenticity~as~a hypothesis test for data copying based on the observed~proximity~of synthetic samples to real ones in the embedded feature space.
-A pictorial illustration for all metrics is shown in Figure \ref{Fig0}.
+{\bf How is our metric different?} To highlight the qualities of synthetic data captured by our metric, we first~provide~an~informal definition of its components.
+Our proposed precision-recall analysis operates on $\alpha$- and $\beta$-minimum volume sets of the data distributions---that is, we assume that a fraction $1-\alpha$ (or $1-\beta$) of the real (and synthetic)~data~are ``outliers'', and $\alpha$ (or $\beta$) are ``typical''. $\alpha$-Precision~is~the~fraction~of~synthetic samples that resemble the ``most typical'' fraction $\alpha$ of real samples, whereas $\beta$-Recall is the fraction of real samples covered by the most typical fraction $\beta$ of synthetic samples.
+The two metrics are evaluated for all $\alpha, \beta \in [0,1]$, providing entire precision and recall curves instead of single numbers.
+To compute both metrics, we embed~the~(real~and synthetic) data into hyperspheres with most samples concentrated around the centers, i.e., the real and generative distributions ($\mathbb{P}_r$ and $\mathbb{P}_g$) has spherical-shaped supports.
+In this transformed space, typical samples would be located near the centers of the spheres, whereas outliers would be closer to the boundaries as illustrated in Figure \ref{Fig0}.